 The R34 cost around £55k when it was released.
 That’s a lot, but when you consider that you could have paid double that for cars of a similar power, it suddenly seems like a pretty good deal!

 Absolutely.
 In fact, of all the cars we’ve reviewed here at The Car Investor, it’s safe to say the GT-R has one of the biggest followings.
-The internet is awash with Skyline owner clubs, both locally here in the UK and globally.
+The internet is awash with Skyline owner clubs and forums from across the world.

 Time to Buy?